wilkens-teaching/info3350-s22/README.md

 ### Texts and readings

-**There is one required textbook for the course.**
+There is one required textbook for the course:

 * Karsdorp, Kestemont, and Riddell. [*Humanities Data Analysis*](https://www.cornellstore.com/adoption-search-results?ccid=335984&itemid=359684).

 Readings from this textbook will be assigned for most weeks.
 All other assigned readings will be available online, either through the open web or via Canvas.
 See the [schedule](./schedule.md) for details.

 There are four textbooks that may be useful for students who wish to consult them. **They are not required and most students will not need them.**